Elbhnasy/DataSciProjectsHub/Spam Mail/README.md

    - Message: the context of the message
 ## Code

-The code for this project is written in Python 3 and can be found in the Stroke_Prediction.ipynb file.
+The code for this project is written in Python 3 and can be found in the Spam_Mail_Prediction.ipynb file.
 We used several Python libraries, such as Pandas, NumPy, and Matplotlib, to explore the data, clean it, and sklearn to build models to predict employee termination.